aesteve/w3rs/README.md

 I'm testing on a tiny subset of Reforged replays fetched from w3gjs repository, but way more (> 110 files) on a set of non-public replay files (the `replays-ignore` folder which is NOT committed).

-I really don't want this repository to be used to leak private replays.
+I'm being careful that this repository does not leak "private" replays.

 So there are chances tests are not working for you.
-I will work on a more proper set of tests at some point in the future.
+I will work on a more proper set of UNIT tests at some point in the future.
 For instance: extracting subset of the private replays for, say, some very specific actions like "Book of retraining" etc.

 Since it's a week-end experiment, I'm more interested in "fun stuff" at the moment, like understanding how replays work, how actions are encoded, what useful information (apart from APMs) can be extracted.

+---

 Thank you for reading, do not hesitate to ask questions or open PRs if you feel like it :)